fruciano/resampleWGCNA/README.md

 This package contains two functions which were developed as part an [empirical study](https://doi.org/10.1093/gbe/evz108).
 If you use any of the functions in the package, kindly cite:
 Fruciano C., Franchini P., Meyer A. *in press*.
-[Divergent Allometric Trajectories in Gene Expression and Coexpression Produce Species Differences in Sympatrically SpeciatingMidas Cichlid Fish] (https://doi.org/10.1093/gbe/evz108). *Genome Biology and Evolution* [doi: 10.1093/gbe/evz108](https://doi.org/10.1093/gbe/evz108)
+[Divergent Allometric Trajectories in Gene Expression and Coexpression Produce Species Differences in Sympatrically SpeciatingMidas Cichlid Fish](https://doi.org/10.1093/gbe/evz108). *Genome Biology and Evolution* [doi: 10.1093/gbe/evz108](https://doi.org/10.1093/gbe/evz108)

 More specific citation details are provided in the help of each function.